unfoldedcircle/core-simulator/README.md

 as a real device.
 The majority of the API functionality is identical (using the same code base) with most of the hardware functions simulated.

-The remote-core simulator is available as a Docker image and soon as a ready-made Linux VM.
+The remote-core simulator is available as a [Docker image](docker) and as a ready-made [Linux VM](linux-vm).

 **Please note that this is a preview version and work-in-progress!**

 We will release more documentation and code examples on how to develop for the Remote Two.
 The web-configurator, Home Assistant integration and remote-ui projects will be released as open-source projects once we ship the devices.

+More information and contact links are on our [main GitHub page](https://github.com/unfoldedcircle).

 ## Core-API